 - Salt – A dash of salt helps balance the sweetness of this apple butter and is a must!

-- Vanilla Extract – Vanilla enhances the flavor of this apple butter and makes it taste a dessert.
-I usually eat my apple butter with yogurt or ice cream so I love adding a bit of vanilla at the end of the cooking process.
-However, you can use lemon juice in place of the vanilla extract if you prefer apple butter that’s a bit more tart.
+- Vanilla Extract – Vanilla enhances the apple butter’s flavor and makes it taste a dessert.
+I usually eat my apple butter with yogurt or ice cream, so I love adding a bit of vanilla at the end of the cooking process.
+However, you can use lemon juice in place of the vanilla extract if you prefer apple butter that’s a bit tarter.

 How to Make the Best Instant Pot Apple Butter

 - Use a combination of different types of apples to give you apple butter a complex flavor!
 I usually use a mixture of Mcintosh, Fuji, Braeburn and Granny Smith apples in this recipe.

 - If possible, use organic apples because the peels are included in this recipe.

 - Don’t peel your apples!
 The peels contain a lot of flavor and nutrients and help thicken the apple butter.

 - You can reduce or omit the brown sugar in this recipe, but you’ll need to cook your apple butter longer to help it thicken up.

 - Puree your apple butter with an immersion blender or blender to make it super smooth.